canonical/sphinx-docs-starter-pack/readme.rst

    echo "Reference\n=========" > reference.rst

 Then add the new document to the bottom of index.rst, at the end of the *toctree* section:

 .. code-block:: sh

     echo "   Reference <reference>" >> index.rst

-The toctree section should now look like the following:
+The toctree section will now look like this:

 .. code-block:: rest